A stable Lorentz-breaking model for an antisymmetric two-tensor: Abstract

 \section{Abstract}

 In this work we investigate possible actions for antisymmetric two-tensor field models subject to constraints that force the field to acquire a nonzero vacuum expectation value, thereby spontaneously breaking Lorentz invariance.
 In order to assure stability, we require that the associate Hamiltonian be bounded from below.
-It is shown that this requirement rules out any quadratic action constructed only from the the antisymmetric tensor field.
-We then explicitly construct a hybrid model consisting of the antisymmetric two-tensor field together with a vector field, subject to three constraints, that is stable in Minkowski space.
+It is shown that this requirement rules out any quadratic action constructed only from the antisymmetric tensor field.
+We then explicitly construct a hybrid model consisting of the antisymmetric two-tensor field together with a vector field, subject to constraints forcing nonzero expectation values, that is stable in Minkowski space.